swidler/roam-python/README.md

 	Three inputs are required for the process to work:
 	a.
 Samples (-s): a list of all the samples that the process should compare.
 They should be specified with no quotes or commas.
 The algorithm will use the pickled files with the same name (or with any extra text specified in the templ parameter) from the object directory for the corresponding samples.
 	b.
-Groups (-g): a list with identical size to “samples” with allocation of the samples to the	groups that the process detect DMRs between.
+Groups (-g): a list with identical size to “samples” with allocation of the samples to thegroups that the process detect DMRs between.
 Groups should include ancient samples or modern samples, but not both.
 	For example: -s ust_ishim SF12 Altai_Neanderthal Denisovan -g modern_human modern_human archaic_human archaic_human.
 	c.
 The CpG file (-gc), identical to the file in methylation reconstruction.